 One day at a restaurant with my wife, I was finishing off lunch with crème brulee, a kind of custard pudding.
+Hokkaido is the biggest milk production area in Japan, and best in the quality of dairy products.
 Soon after taking a bite, sweet and sour taste spread in my mouth.
 Nodding knowingly, I said “Lemon is doing its magic.”
-My wife, saying “What!
-There’s no way that lemon is used in crème brulee,” twitched and smelled it, and her judge was “Are you OK?
+My wife suspiciously said “What?!
+There’s no way that lemon is used in crème brulee!”
+She twitched and smelled it, and her judge was “Are you OK?
 It’s just gone bad.”
 I don’t mean to make an excuse, but our smelling sense has been most degrading among human five senses.
 Once human beings had more than 800 olfactory receptors, but now, the number is only less than 400.
 In exchange for that, we’ve got eyesight much better than other animals, though.

 Indeed, I often feel like smells trigger some memories or emotions.
 It can be said that a sense of smell is most likely to cause psychological reactions, like aromatherapy does.
 The reaction is not a judge of good or bad, but a gut feeling of like or dislike.
-As far as I remember, most of our likes and dislikes in smell are formed by the age of about three years, but I believe most people like the smell of wood, right?
+Most of our likes and dislikes in smell are formed by the age of about three years.
+I believe most people like the smell of wood, right?
 It always reminds me of a sauna, by the way.
-In addition, some medical reports are saying it actually has some good effects of relaxation, bringing down blood pressure, boosting immunity, etc. There’s no reason not to buy our furniture made of special wood in Hokkaido!
+In addition, some medical reports are saying it actually has some good effects of relaxation, bringing down blood pressure, boosting immunity, etc. Putting them together, there’s no reason not to buy our furniture made of special wood in Hokkaido!

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.